 The impetus for this project came from listening to an NPR “The World” story called “In Punjab, Crowding Onto The Cancer Train”, by Daniel Zwerdling, May, 2009.
-The story centers around the Indian farm town of Bathinda.
-In post-Green Revolution there has been a large increase of villagers getting cancer.
-The first sign of trouble was in the 1980s and ‘90s, when Peacocks were disappearing from the fields.
-The excessive use of pesticides was killing the Peacocks and causing cancer in the population.
+The story centers on the Indian farm town of Bathinda.
+In post-Green Revolution there was a disturbing increase in the number of villagers getting cancer.
+The first sign of trouble was in the 1980s and ‘90s, when the Peacocks were disappearing from the fields.
+Excessive use of pesticides was killing the Peacocks and causing cancer in the population.
 This story started my project of researching endangered birds.
-I wanted to highlight how were are connected and how the loss of these species is not only a loss of a beautiful creature, but also to provide awareness regarding the implications these events have for humanity’s survival.
+I wanted to highlight how human activity has contributed to the loss of these species, not just to mourn the loss of a beautiful creature, but also to provide awareness regarding the implications these events have for humanity’s survival.

 Human consumption and waste are conspicuous threats to the environment, and for my project to have the necessarily pointed weight it was important to choose materials that would provide commentary.
 Thus, I have drawn my series of endangered birds on paper I made from junk mail delivered to my home.
 For my series on extinct birds I have drawn on reclaimed wooden rectangles that are tiled to form a mosaic – a fragmented image represented a lost species.